 1. Custom peptide libraries based on known structures

 Based on the structure of the known compound, a series of polypeptides are constructed and designed in the following ways, including but not limited to, and screened for the function and indication of the target compound, in order to obtain new molecules or new structures with the target efficacy.
 N-terminal, C-terminal, side chain modifications: acylation, esterification, PEGylation, beta-amino acid substitution, D amino acid substitution, backbone amino methylation, disulfide bond substitution, conformational locking (helix, beta-sheet), mirror peptide, cyclic peptide (head-to-tail cyclization, side chain cyclization), special molecular markers, hydroxy acid substitution.
+As a custom peptide company, your experience can be guaranteed.

 2. Phage display peptide library